falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 sudo systemctl status falco
 ```

-The output should similar to the following
+The output should be similar to the following

 ```
 ● falco-kmod.service - Falco: Container Native Runtime Security